SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 That's it!
 Content packs unzipped into `Mods` will be loaded and applied automatically.

 ## Getting Started
-"The following guide is for mod authors only, if you're not a mod author or you don't plan to make a content pack yourself, the instructions above are everything you need to know, otherwise, keep reading."
+"The following guide is for mod authors only, if you're not a mod author or you don't plan to make a content pack yourself, the instructions above are everything you need to know, otherwise keep reading."

 Before we start learning how to create a Content pack for Pet's Enhanced Mod, we first need to know how does a finished content pack for the mod look like:
 ```